Roland-Sankara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 1-confused_smiley
 This script displays a confused smiley to the standard output.
 It uses the echo command with the -e flag.

+### 2-hellofile
+This script displays the content of the /etc/passwd file.
+It used the cat command.